camunda/camunda-bpm-platform/quarkus-extension/README.md

 **Context**: juel was built with a different java version.
 Quarkus won't pick up new build changes.

-**Solution**: If you notice juel exceptions like below, delete juel/target folder and execute again.
+**Solution**: If you notice juel exceptions like below, delete `/juel/target` folder and run the Quarkus build again.

 <details>